-My biggest tip - an experienced attorney can save you lots of money and time while helping you to add value to your invention.
+We at LawTrades help inventors navigate the maze of requirements, as well as select the route that makes the most sense - whether it’s a regular utility or provisional patent, or trade secret protection.
+An experienced attorney can save you lots of money and time, while helping you to add value to your invention.
 Aside from hiring an attorney, here are some other tips:

 - Obtaining some basic understanding of patents is a good idea prior to starting your application.
 Princeton offers a very good primer on patents that could help you expand you knowledge of what’s involved in protecting your ideas.
 The USPTO also offers a wealth of information on what is required, how it should be presented, what the specification anddrawings should look like, and a host of other important material.